 Treatment options may vary based on the type of skin cancer, and tumors caught early are usually responsive to treatment.
 The treatment depends on both the type of tumor and its location.
 With that in mind, aggressive surgery is needed to remove the primary tumor and control the local disease.
 This is the case for melanomas.
 In some instances, surgery alone may cure the disease, but radiation therapy is also used to delay it from recurring at the surgery site.
 Chemotherapy may also be used in combination with radiation or surgery.

 Provide Your Dog with Protection from the Sun

 Sunlight is one factor in the development of skin cancer in canines and, luckily, it’s one of the easiest to protect against.
 Provide shaded areas for your dog to relax and play under in your yard.
 Plant trees or put up an umbrella or shade on your deck, so your dog can enjoy playing outside without being subjected to the sun’s direct rays.
 Keeping your dog indoors during the hottest part of the day is also helpful.

 A dog-safe sunscreen is an option for the protection of areas of your dog’s body with less fur.
 Make sure that you use sunscreen that is specified as dog-safe -- human sunscreen can be harmful if your dog ingests it.
+Also, experts recommend choosing a sunscreen for your dog without zinc or zinc oxide, which may damage a dog’s red blood cells.
 If your dog is outdoors during peak sun exposure hours from 10 a.m. to 4 p.m., reapply sunscreen to sensitive areas such as the nose, lips, ears, and belly.